DaveBackus/Data_Bootcamp_Book/installing-python.md

 You can move these windows around by dragging and dropping.
 If you mess up -- it happens to the best of us -- look for "View" at the top and click on "Reset window layout."

-**IPython.**  IPython ("interactive Python") is another graphical environment, one that allows you to combine code, output, words, and graphics.
+**IPython.**  IPython ("interactive Python") is another graphical environment, one that allows us to combine code, output, words, and graphics.
 Lots of people use IPython notebooks to write Python programs and, especially, to present their work.
 By including text and output along with the code, a notebook can double as a project report.
 We'll use IPython notebooks in class in a few weeks.
 In the meantime, here are [two](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/IPython/bootcamp_test.ipynb) [examples](http://nbviewer.ipython.org/github/justmarkham/DAT4/blob/master/notebooks/08_linear_regression.ipynb) and a [more extensive collection](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).

 To create or run an IPython notebook from Launcher, click on the Launch button to the right of the ipython-notebook icon.
 It will open a tab in your default browser.
 (If you're not sure what that is, you'll soon find out.)
 In the browser tab, you'll see at the top the word "Jupyter," which is the name of this environment.
 (It used to say IPython, but now the same environment handles code in Julia, R, and other languages, which called for a [name change](http://ipython.org/#jupyter-and-the-future-of-ipython).)
 Just below Jupyter you'll see the words "File, "Edit," "View," etc.  Below that you'll see the directory (folder) structure of your computer.